khaldi-med/rwxrob_boosts/README.md

-## This is my notes from the boosts that rwxrob preduce it in twitch.
+## This is my notes from the boosts that `rwxrob` produces in Twitch.
 You can find more information about this learning path by visiting the official website [skilstak](https://skilstak.io/)] or [Youtube channel](https://www.youtube.com/@rwxrob).